 Robert MAIN (aka "Duffus") [1909-1993]

-Robert was interned as a HK defence volunteer in Shamshuipo POW camp, and later was shipped off to Shanghai for forced labour.
+Robert was interned as a HK defence volunteer in Shamshuipo POW camp, and later was shipped off to Amoy, Shanghai, and Peking for forced labour.
+He assumed he had been headed for Japan when the war ended.

 In camp he worked in the kitchens as often as possible, so as to get the more nutritious scrapings and rice husks from the bottom of the pans.